 - Optional Retirement Programs (ORP).
 (Fidelity Investments, and TIAA-CREF)

 Both programs offer income upon retirement.
 The main difference between the two plans is that the SRPS is a defined benefit plan that guarantees a benefit amount based on a formula, while the ORP is a defined contribution plan.
 Enrollment in a retirement program is a condition of employment as stated in the Annotated Code of Maryland.
-If you do not make a retirement selection by your first day of employment you will be defaulted to either the Employees’ or Teachers’ Alternate Pension System.
+If you do not make a retirement selection by your first day of employment you will be defaulted to either the Employees’ or Teachers’ Reformed Pension System.

 Making Your Selection